katsumiar/CognifyVault/README.md

 - **Improved PDF Text Extraction**: Enhanced the accuracy of text extraction from PDF files by removing unnecessary line breaks and spaces.
 - **Enhanced AI Prompts**: Optimized the interaction with OpenAI API, leading to more accurate and relevant responses based on user queries.
 - **Optimized Reference Handling**: Improved the consistency and accuracy of search results by preventing the referencing of duplicate files.
+- **Incorporation of Dates in Vector Search**: The functionality to incorporate dates into vector search has been added, allowing the AI to reference materials filtered by date according to user instructions.

 ## Features
 - **Knowledge Registration**: Register knowledge by directly entering text or uploading files (supports `.txt`, `.pdf`, and `.md` formats).